Eitansbd/old-personal-website-sinatra/public/files/blog/Rails/active-record-crud.md

 user.last_name = "Jones"
 ```

-## Reading to ActiveRecord objects from the database
+## Reading ActiveRecord Objects From The Database

 1) To get all the objects of a table use the `all` class method.
 This returns an ActiveRecord::Relation object.
 The object has an instance variable `records` which is an array of the ActiveRecord model objects pulled from the database